whblondeau/memoria-interna/stories/the-mountains-of-groenland/the-mountains-of-groenland.md

 Hrafney gasped and flailed, suddenly feeling warm, warm and sticky.
 She was lying on scratchy, dirty sacking in the darkness, feeling a slow uneasy side-to-side motion.
 She was thirsty, hungry, the ache of her injuries still harsh.
 The stench of her shitbucket overlay the shipboard smells of tar and pitch and bilge and unwashed humans.
 She lay quietly, wincing, listening, judging the motion of the ship.
 It was the slow listless swing of a vessel becalmed.
 There was a low thud and clack from above, confirming the fact: the boom was jerking idly with the roll of the ship.
+The _Elang Laut_ was idly floating, not sailing.

 _Well,_ she thought, _perhaps I will not die today._